 \subsection{Piecewise linear network moment injectivity for sets with finite alphabets}

 We now consider moment injectivity of PwL networks when the alphabet is finite.
 Recall that when the activations are analytic, moment injectivity is achievable on $\SnSig$ with a single output neuron.
-For PwL activations moment injectivity will also be possible, and the number of neurons will depend on the cardinality of the alphabet.
+For PwL activations, moment injectivity is also possible, but the required number of neurons depends on the cardinality of the alphabet.

-\begin{definition} For given $W,L,d$ we denote by $M(W,L,d) $ the maximal number of linear regions which a ReLU network $f:\RR^d \to \RR $ with width $W$ and depth $L$ can have. \end{definition}
+\begin{definition} For given $W,L,d \in \NN$, we denote by $M(W,L,d) $ the maximal number of linear regions that a ReLU network $f:\RR^d \to \RR $ with maximal width $W$ and depth $L$ can have. \end{definition}